hakoerber/git-repo-manager/docs/src/repos.md

 ## YAML

 By default, the repo configuration uses TOML.
-If you prefer YAML, just give it a YAML file instead (file ending does not matter, `grm` will figure out the format itself).
-For generating a configuration, pass `--format yaml` to `grm repo find` to generate YAML instead of TOML.
+If you prefer YAML, just give it a YAML file instead (file ending does not matter, `grm` will figure out the format).
+For generating a configuration, pass `--format yaml` to `grm repo find` which generates a YAML config instead of a TOML configuration.